Annkkitaaa/Data-Analysis/EDA project-1/README.md

 #### Project Contents
 The project is organized as follows:

 Data: This directory contains the dataset used for the analysis.
-EDA project-1/diwali.csv

 notebooks/: This directory contains Jupyter notebooks with the code used for the EDA.
 The notebooks are organized as follows: